StuartCox3107/iGrow/README.md

 ### Page 1: Landing page

 This page will give an overview of what the site purpose is to the user.
 It will explain what the site can do to help them and an overview of how it works.
-It will also present options to login using an existing username & password **or** choosing a link to sign-up

-- [Landing page desktop & tablet](wireframes/P1landingdesktoptablet.png) opens in same tab, press back to return
+- [Landing page desktop & tablet](wireframes/11landingdesktoptablet.png) opens in same tab, press back to return
-- [Landing page mobile](wireframes/P1landingmobile.png) opens in same tab, press back to return
+- [Landing page mobile](wireframes/p1landingmobile.png) opens in same tab, press back to return

-### Page 2: Signed in page (HOME page for signed in users)

-This page will have a personalised welcome, it will show the existing user saved entries in an overview format.
-It will also have buttons to "ADD" (add a record- going to page 6) and "SIGN OUT", which will return to page 1.
-Each entry overview will give the opportunity to "GO TO RECORD" (page 5), "UPDATE RECORD" (page 4) and "DELETE RECORD"

-- [Signed in page desktop & tablet](wireframes/P2signedindesktoptablet.png) opens in same tab, press back to return
-- [Signed in page mobile](wireframes/P2signedinmobile.png) opens in same tab, press back to return

-### Page 3: Sign up page

-This page will give an overview of how the site works.
-It will also have input fields for "NAME", "USERNAME", and "PASSWORD" as well as a
-"JOIN UP" button.

-- [Sign up page desktop & tablet](wireframes/P3signupdesktoptablet.png) opens in same tab, press back to return
-- [Sign up page mobile](wireframes/P3signupmobile.png) opens in same tab, press back to return

-### Page 4: Update page
+### Page 2: Update page

-This page will show the chosen individual record, and allow for all fields to be updated through field entry boxes and an "UPDATE NOW" button.
+This page will show the chosen individual record details, and allow for all fields to be updated through field entry boxes and an "ADD" button.
-It will also have a "DELETE" button.

-- [Update page desktop & tablet](wireframes/P4updatedesktoptablet.png) opens in same tab, press back to return
+- [Update page desktop & tablet](wireframes/P2updatedesktoptablet.png) opens in same tab, press back to return
-- [Update page mobile](wireframes/P4updatemobile.png) opens in same tab, press back to return
+- [Update page mobile](wireframes/p2updatemobile.png) opens in same tab, press back to return

-### Page 5: Read page
+### Page 3: Read page

 This page will show the chosen individual record.
-It will have "EDIT" and "HOME" buttons.
+It will have "UPDATE" and "DELETE" buttons.

-- [Read page desktop & tablet](wireframes/P5readdesktoptablet.png) opens in same tab, press back to return
+- [Read page desktop & tablet](wireframes/P3readdesktoptablet.png) opens in same tab, press back to return
-- [Read page mobile](wireframes/P5readmobile.png) opens in same tab, press back to return
+- [Read page mobile](wireframes/P3readmobile.png) opens in same tab, press back to return

-### Page 6: Create page
+### Page 4: Create page

 This page will give the opportunity for the user to create a planting record.
-It will also have buttons to give the opportunity to "ADD & RETURN HOME" or "ADD ANOTHER".
+It will also have a button to add & return home

-- [Create page desktop & tablet](wireframes/P6createdesktoptablet.png) opens in same tab, press back to return
+- [Create page desktop & tablet](wireframes/P4createdesktoptablet.png) opens in same tab, press back to return
-- [Create page mobile](wireframes/P6createmobile.png) opens in same tab, press back to return
+- [Create page mobile](wireframes/P4createmobile.png) opens in same tab, press back to return

 ---